InternetMaximalism/intmax2-withdrawal-aggregator/README.md

-# intmax2-withdrawal-aggregator
+# intmax2-aggregator

-The withdrawal aggregator is responsible for consolidating withdrawals and managing requests to the ZKP (Zero-Knowledge Proof).
+The aggregator is responsible for consolidating withdrawals and managing requests to the ZKP (Zero-Knowledge Proof).

 ## Development